lianghu83/me/_pages/about.md

 Liang Hu is a Senior Researcher at Huawei Technologies Canada.
 He holds Ph.D. degree in Transportation Engineering from Iowa State University and received the Research Excellence Award.
-His works focus on application of operations research and data mining to product R&D on intelligent transportation systems, smart city, future mobility, and emerging vehicle technologies.
+His works focus on application of operations research and data mining to product R&D on intelligent transportation systems, smart cities, future mobility, and emerging vehicle technologies.
 He published multiple papers in top journals and has received 200+ citations.
 Previous to joining Huawei, he worked as the Postdoctoral Research Associate at Iowa State University, and interned at General Motors and Oak Ridge National Laboratory.
 [CV]{}

 Research Interests